rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == 🌟 Best Plugin To Generate WooCommerce Product Feeds For Google Shopping & Facebook Catalog 🌟==

-Product Feed Manager for WooCommerce is considered the easiest and the most effective Product Feed Management plugin to generate WooCommerce Google Shopping Feed and Facebook catalog.
+Product Feed Manager for WooCommerce is considered the easiest and the most effective Product Feed Management plugin to generate WooCommerce Google Shopping Feed and facebook product feed.

 You will get everything you need that is required by Google merchant feed (Google Shopping Feed) and Facebook feed including: